kyma-project/busola/docs/features.md

   },
   ```

-- **CUSTOM_DOMAINS** – is responsible for displaying views of DNS Entry, DNS Provider, Gateway, Issuer and Certificate.
+- **CUSTOM_DOMAINS** – is used to show or hide the DNS Entry, DNS Provider, Gateway, Issuer, and Certificate views.
    For the view to be shown, you must enable the feature.
 Moreover, all the CRDs defined in the selectors array must exist in a cluster.

   Default settings: